 What's an account number?

 Notice how the routing number identifies only which bank and which branch of that bank your account is held at.
 That's why you also need to know your account number.
-Your account number is the important piece of ID that tells any electronic funds transfer system where to withdraw or deposit the money.
+Your account number is an important piece of ID that tells any electronic funds transfer system where to withdraw or deposit the money.
 It's usually 8-12 digits long, and it's unique to your account.

 When it comes to security, treat your account number the same way that you treat your credit card number.
 Don't share it with anyone or use it online unless the site you're using it on is trustworthy and secure.
 Better safe than sorry!